tmtsoftware/csw-prototype/test/pkg/README.md

 For some reason, typing "dist" in the top level csw project appears to compile, but the resulting installation is missing dependencies.
+The publishLocal task is needed to install the local dependencies for the Play app, which has a separate build file.

 To run the demo: Open terminal windows or tabs in these directories and run these commands: